Kavanaugh and Gorsuch defy Dem predictions with independent streak

 "Judge Gorsuch’s record, however, is of loyal fidelity to conservative, Republican causes ... [his judicial record] provides no confidence that he would stand up to President Trump or any other conservative President’s agenda when it crosses the legal line."

-California Sen. Dianne Feinstein labeled Gorsuch an “extremist” beholden to the big business who “has consistently sided with employers and corporate interests," and went “out of his way to apply his own view of the law” and engage in “selective activism.”
+California Sen. Dianne Feinstein labeled Gorsuch an “extremist” beholden to big business who “has consistently sided with employers and corporate interests," and went “out of his way to apply his own view of the law” and engage in “selective activism.”

 Kavanaugh’s independence was called into question to a severe degree after he slammed the way the Democrats handled sexual misconduct allegations that surfaced during the confirmation process.